wikibonsai/wikibonsai/docs/TERMS.md

 Most of this document is primarily meant for those that wish to develop software tooling in conjunction with the WikiBonsai project or those who wish to develop a deeper understanding of how the internals inform its workflows.

-If you just want to take notes in markdown and don't want the nitty-gritty, head to [How To Use][wikbon-doc-use].
+If you just want to take notes in markdown and don't want the nitty-gritty, head to [How To Use][wibomd-doc-use].

 ## Entities